Naruyoko/website/README.md

 # website
-website or something i ust put random stuff.j
+This is website that I put random stuff that I thought of and my "creations" in it.